CodeScop/Oge-Mai-Field-Guide/desexpeditionresources.md

-LAST UPDATED 30 MAY 2020
+LAST UPDATED 27 JUN 2020

 Note that again, I'm only including info for the Desert Expedition, and only for the Dig Site and Ruins at that.
 See the Desert Resources section for a somewhat more comprehensive list.
 The Shrine of Ages gets its own section entirely.